 Rule Serial Number

-Since the Refer Risk & Loading is based on the Agent Rule Group and the Pricing is based on the Agent Pricing Group, for Refer Risk & Loading a separate Rule Serial Number shall be maintained in the Rule / Rating engine.
+Since the Risk Criteria & Loading is based on the Agent Rule Group and the Pricing is based on the Agent Pricing Group, for Risk Criteria & Loading a separate Rule Serial Number shall be maintained in the Rules and Rating engine.

 Rule Serial Number shall have Versioning and also shall have an Effective From Date

-When the from end System send the request parameters to Rule / Rating Engine, the Engine shall apply the Cover Note's Issue Date to fetch the applicable Rule Serial Number and not the Inception date of the Cover Note
+When the front end System send the request parameters to Rules and Rating Engine, the Rules and Rating Engine shall apply the Cover Note's Issue Date to fetch the applicable Rule Serial Number and not the Inception date of the Cover Note

-Based on the Agent Code received in the Request Service, Rule / Rating Engine shall get the applicable Agent Rule Group.
+Based on the Agent Code received in the Request Service, Rules and Rating Engine shall get the applicable Agent Rule Group.

-Rule / Rating Engine shall get the Risk Type (Standard Risk / Refer Risk / Decline Risk) and Loading % applicable for the selected Agent Rule Group.
+Rules and Rating Engine shall get the Risk (Refer Risk / Decline Risk) and Loading % applicable for the selected Agent Rule Group.

+Maximum Cumulative Loading will also be maintained with in the Rule Serial Number.

 Refer the attached Excel file Agent Rules (For Risk Type and Loading)

-As per the above attached Excel file two types of Loading is applicable.

-Primary Loading

-Secondary Loading

-Refer the attached Excel file for Loading Types for Primary Loading and Secondary Loading

-Primary Loading and Secondary Loading shall be calculated by adding the respective loading as per the below Table